News and Commentary

 If you live in Florida, you have at your disposal an additional planning tool to help you protect your interests in the event that you become incapacitated or unable to care for yourself in the future.
 A Pre-Need Guardianship allows you to name another individual to serve as your personal representative and have the authority to oversee all of your personal affairs in the event that you are no longer able to care for yourself, your children or your property due to advancing age, illness or a catastrophic accident.
 Rather than handing this authority over to the courts, a pre-need guardianship gives you the power to select who you think would best represent your interests and be willing and able to step into your shoes and make the right decisions on your behalf.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-Brendan T. Hayes is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Brendan T. Hayes is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.

-The information contained in this report has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
+The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.